Bump stock: Gun Owners of America (Sixth Circuit)

-Guedes (Firearms Policy Coalition) and Codrea
+Firearms Policy Coalition (D.C.
+Circuit)

 The Firearms Policy Coalition and other gun-rights groups sued in the federal district court in Washington, D.C., also seeking an injunction.
 In February 2019, U.S. District Judge Dabney L. Friedrich denied the Firearms Policy Coalition's request for an injunction, determining that the group had not put forward convincing legal arguments that the ban was invalid.
 The U.S. Court of Appeals for the D.C.
 Circuit stayed the effective date of the regulation, but only as applied to the plaintiffs and their members.
 A broader injunction was denied by the Supreme Court.

-On April 1, 2019, the D.C.
+On 1 April 2019, the D.C.
 Circuit affirmed the district court's denial of a preliminary injunction in a per curiam decision, based largely on Chevron deference.
 The decision allowed the ban to go into effect for the plaintiffs.
 Judge Karen L. Henderson issued an opinion concurring in part and dissenting in part.
-A second stay application was denied by the Supreme Court on April 5, 2019, with Thomas and Gorsuch indicating that they would have granted the application.
-The Supreme Court denied a petition for a writ of certiorari (petition for review) on March 2, 2020; Gorsuch issued a statement agreeing that the time was not right for Supreme Court review, but criticizing the D.C.
+A second stay application was denied by the Supreme Court on 5 April 2019, with Thomas and Gorsuch indicating that they would have granted the application.
+The Supreme Court denied a petition for a writ of certiorari (petition for review) on 2 March 2020; Gorsuch issued a statement agreeing that the time was not right for Supreme Court review, but criticizing the D.C.
 Circuit's position and writing that "Chevron's application in this case may be doubtful."

 The case then returned to the district court on the merits, and in February 2021, the court granted summary judgment in favor of the government, holding that Chevron deference applied; that ATF had the authority to state that the NFA's definition of "machinegun" includes bump stocks; and that ATF's interpretation of the statutory language was reasonable.
 The court also rejected the plaintiffs' Taking Clause and ex post facto clause claims, as well as their claim that the underlying statutes were impermissibly vague.
-On August 9, 2022, the D.C.
+On 9 August 2022, the D.C.
 Circuit Court of Appeals upheld the ban by reasoning that it was the best reading of the law without applying Chevron deference.
+A petition for an en banc rehearing was denied on 2 May 2023.
+The case is pending before the Supreme Court.